pksunkara/reign/reign_view/README.md

 }
 ```

-**NOTE:** The above expansion is approximate.
-There might be small changes
+> The above expansion is approximate.
+There might be small changes in the
-in the way they were expanded or other hidden things that are for internal use.
+> way they were expanded or other hidden things that are for internal use.

 You can read more about template syntax below [here](#template-syntax)